Pickling: East Asia

 A wide variety of foods are pickled throughout East Asia.
 The pickles are often sweet, salty, and/or spicy and preserved in sweetened solutions or oil.

 China is home to first documented origins of fermented salt pickles, based upon a poem written around 7th century BCE.
-The practice of pickling then spread across Asia, consisting of a large variety of vegetables, including radish, baicai (Chinese cabbage, notably suan cai, pao cai, and Tianjin preserved vegetable), zha cai, chili pepper (e.g. duo jiao), and cucumbers, among many others.
+Pickling then spread across Asia, concerning a large variety of vegetables, including radish, baicai (Chinese cabbage, notably suan cai, pao cai, and Tianjin preserved vegetable), zha cai, chili pepper (e.g. duo jiao), and cucumbers, among many others.

 Japanese tsukemono (pickled foods) are made from a variety of techniques, the oldest and easiest being Shio-zuke which translates to salt pickles.
-This method tends to be the most widely used, and a version of this method called ichiyazuke (overnight pickle) which as the name indiates is a sped-up pickling process (using salt) that can be completed overnight and ready to serve the next day.
-Umeboshi, another one of the salt-preserved tsukemono, is known as the Japanese plum but taste-wise is closer in comparison to an apricot.
-In Japanese, 'boshi' stems off the root verb meaning "to dry" because after the Umeboshi is pickled, it dries out in sunlight for 3-5 days (although some recipes recommend putting the fruit back into brine at night, to prevent molding).
+This method tends to be the most widely used, and a version of this method called ichiyazuke (overnight pickle) which as the name indicates is a sped-up pickling process (using salt) that can be completed overnight and ready to serve the next day.
+Umeboshi, another salt-preserved tsukemono, is known as the Japanese plum but taste-wise is closer in comparison to an apricot.
+'Boshi' stems off the root verb meaning "to dry" because after the umeboshi is pickled, it dries out in sunlight for 3-5 days (although some recipes recommend putting the fruit back into brine at night, to prevent molding).